Hugo Berkhout: Politics

-Senator (2020–present)
+Senator (2020–2023)

 When Senator Annabel Nanninga went on parental leave in 2020, Berkhout was installed as temporary senator on 26 October.
 A crisis broke out within Forum for Democracy in late November, when newspaper Het Parool published an article about extremist messages in WhatsApp groups of the party's youth organization.
 On 27 November, fellow Forum for Democracy Senator Bob van Pareren posted a statement on Twitter on behalf of himself and three other senators including Berkhout, in which they announced that they would leave the party.
 They said they did not want to be part of "a party that does not distance itself from racism, antisemitism, and Nazism and that does not listen to criticism".
 Berkhout officially left the Forum for Democracy caucus on 29 November and joined Fractie-Van Pareren (renamed Fractie-Nanninga in February 2021).
 He also became the treasurer of his caucus.

 Berkhout became a permanent senator – as opposed to a temporary senator – on 15 December 2020, replacing Paul Cliteur, who had resigned due to the crisis at Forum for Democracy.
 Fractie-Van Pareren announced on 24 December that they would join the new party JA21, that had been founded by two politicians who had left Forum for Democracy.
+Berkhout ran for re-election in 2023 as the 18th candidate of JA21.
+The party won three seats, causing Berkhout's membership of the Senate to end on 13 June.